FlameCommunity/kira_convertor/README.md

 This script allows you to convert images between different formats, including PNG, JPG, DDS, and TGA.
 It scans an input folder, processes images, and saves them in an output folder while logging the conversion results.
 It also provides user interaction for selecting formats.

 Features
-Converts PNG, JPG, DDS, and TGA images.
+Converts PNG, JPG, DDS, TGA and WEBP images.
 Uses texconv.exe for DDS conversion.
 Generates logs for each conversion.
 Interactive format selection.